flaraloza123/holberton-system_engineering-devops-1/0x08-networking_basics_2/README.md

 * What is /etc/hosts
 * How to display your machine’s active network interfaces

-## Usage
+## Requirements

-* All files were created and compiled on Ubuntu 14.04.4 LTS
+* All files are created and compiled on Ubuntu 14.04.4 LTS
 * All files are linted with Shellcheck.

----

 ### [0.
 Localhost](./0-localhost)
 * What is localhost?